khobatha/openlmis-example-extensions/README.md

   example-extensions:
     external: false
 ```
 The shared volume contains extension jars and extension point configuration.
-The role of this image is to copy them at startup so they may be read by the service.
+The role of this image is to copy them at start-up, so they may be read by the service.

-An example configuration can be found in `ref-distro-example-docker-compose.yml`.
+An example configuration can be found in openlmis-ref-distro as `docker-compose.openlmis-stockmanagement-validator-extension.yml`.